Moving to Michigan? 28 Things to Know Before You Get Here

 28 – Take vitamin D year round.

-The sun is an elusive dame and can’t be relied upon for vitamin D. Get a light therapy lamp and take vitamin D daily when you get here.
+The sun is an elusive dame and can’t be relied upon for vitamin D. Get a light therapy lamp and plan to take vitamin D daily when you get here.

 Living in Michigan is something special made better by the people you know.
 Say hey to the people you meet, introduce yourself to your neighbors, and get involved.
 We’re glad you’re here!